Women's Sports TV Guide: How to watch the WNBA, NWSL, and more

 Stay on top of it all with On Her Turf‘s viewing guide, which includes schedule and TV channel info for key games and competitions this month.

-The 2021 WNBA Playoffs are down to four teams: the Connecticut Sun, Las Vegas Aces, Phoenix Mercury, and Chicago Sky.
+The 2021 WNBA Playoffs are down to two teams: the Phoenix Mercury and Chicago Sky.

-The Phoenix Mercury and Chicago Sky currently lead their respective semifinal series 2-1 and can clinch a spot in the 2021 WNBA Finals with a win on Wednesday night.

 On Her Turf‘s full guide to the 2021 WNBA Playoffs (including a full schedule and TV channel details) can be found here.